sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

 6. Under **Destination details**, select **Send to Log Analytics workspace** and then click on **Save**.

    ![](images/firewall6.png "search gateway")

-## IDPS Tests
+### Task 2: Test IDPS for HTTP traffic

 Azure Firewall Premium provides signature-based IDPS to allow rapid detection of attacks by looking for specific patterns, such as byte sequences in network traffic, or known malicious instruction sequences used by malware.

-### Task 2: Test IDPS for HTTP traffic

 In this task, you will test IDPS for HTTP traffic